arXiv/arxiv-docs/source/labs/index.md

 [arXiv’s API](../help/api/index.md) is free and open to the public.
 You may use the arXiv API to retrieve arXiv metadata, full text, or source files for your project.

 If you wish to submit a proposal for an arXIvLabs project, please review our proposal criteria below before doing so.
 As part of your proposal, you will need to submit a Pull Request (PR).
 The final decision for approving an arXivLabs project is made by the arXiv management and teams.
-See more information about submission criteria in [Proposal Criteria](criteria.md).

 Learn more about previous [arXivLabs’ projects](https://blog.arxiv.org/?s=labs).